arenzirevelino/airflow-etl/README.md

 2. install the some of library using `pipenv` -> `pipenv install --python 3.9` and `pipenv install apache-airflow`
 3. after that, set home for airflow in a root of your project (specified in .env file) `echo "AIRFLOW_HOME=${PWD}/airflow" >> .env`
 4. running your virtual env using `pipenv shell`.
-If you want to run airflow webserver you have to run your virtual env first.
+If you want to run airflow webserver again in the next tima you have to run your virtual env first.
 5. Initialize airflow -> `airflow db init`.
 Try `airflow dags list` to see some dags example.
 6. after that, create dags directory on airflow_home directory --> `mkdir ${AIRFLOW_HOME}/dags/`
+    in this folder you can create some dag script.
 7. setup the `.env` file to set `${AIRFLOW_HOME}/dags` as `dags_floder`, you can change into different location for `dags_floder` by change the configuration on `.env` file.
     `echo "AIRFLOW__CORE__DAGS_FOLDER=${AIRFLOW_HOME}/dags" >> .env`.
     so this is my folder structure: